Faith-Holden/modified-simple-interpreter/README.md

 of the form “let variable = expression” or “print expression”.
 That program can handle expressions that contain variables, numbers, operators, and parentheses.
 Extend the program so that it can also handle the standard mathematical functions sin, cos, tan, abs, sqrt, and log.
-For example, the program should be able to evaluate an expres- sion such as sin(3*x-7)+log(sqrt(y)), assuming that the variables x and y have been given values.
+For example, the program should be able to evaluate an expression such as sin(3*x-7)+log(sqrt(y)), assuming that the variables x and y have been given values.
 Note that the name of a function must be followed by an expression that is enclosed in parentheses.
 In the original program, a symbol table holds a value for each variable that has been